ricketytoc/tp/docs/UserGuide.md

 ### Finding an employee by multiple attributes: `find`

-Finds the employees that satisfy the find requirements based on attributes.
+Finds the employees that satisfy the find requirements based on multiple attributes.

 Format: `find [i/KEYWORD] [n/KEYWORD [OTHER KEYWORD]] [p/KEYWORD] [e/KEYWORD [OTHER KEYWORD]] [d/KEYWORD [OTHER KEYWORD]] [r/KEYWORD [OTHER KEYWORD]] [s/LOWERBOUND - UPPERBOUND]`

 * Find command must be used with **at least one prefix** and the keyword for the prefix **must not be empty**.
 * Find command for all attributes are **case-insensitive**.
-* Finds employees whose attributes satisfy all the requirements of the FindCommand
+* Finds employees whose attributes satisfy all the search parameters.

 Examples:
 * `find i/A00 n/alex p/9001` returns employees whose ID contains `A00`, name contains the word `alex` and phone number contains `9001`.